ollama-grid-search

 Lets define a selection of models, a prompt and some parameter combinations:

-The prompt will be submitted once for each of the 2 parameter selected, using gemma:2b-instruct
+The prompt will be submitted once for each parameter value, for each one of the selected models, generating a set of responses.

 Similarly, you can perform A/B tests by selecting different models and compare results for the same prompt/parameter combination, or test different prompts under similar configurations: